-Bulk water sales from standpipes for use within the Shire (local use) shall be charged at the High Consumption Charge rate.
-For bulk water sales from standpipes for use outside the Shire (external use), bulk water sales shall be charged at \$12.15/kL in 2015/2016, being three times the bulk water sales consumption charge.
+Bulk water sales from standpipes for use within the Shire (local use) shall be charged at the Residential Properties High Consumption Charge rate.
+For bulk water sales from standpipes for use outside the Shire (external use); bulk water sales shall be charged at \$8.50/kL in 2016/2017, being twice the Residential Properties High Consumption Charge.